Frequently Asked Questions about COVID-19 Vaccines

 There is no need to delay getting vaccinated against COVID-19 until after surgery.
 Fever is a potential side effect of COVID-19 vaccines, and having a fever after surgery raises concerns about a possible surgical wound infection.
 For that reason, it is a good idea to allow at least one week between getting vaccinated and having surgery.

 Authorized COVID-19 vaccines are safe for most people, with few exceptions:

-- Current vaccines are not authorized for children younger than 5 years of age
+- Current vaccines are not authorized for children younger than age 6 months

 Interaction with Antibiotics and Other Drugs

 COVID-19 vaccines do not interfere with the vast majority of prescription and over-the-counter drugs that can be taken safely and effectively by those receiving COVID-19 vaccines.
 Talk to a healthcare professional if you have specific questions about your medical care.